kenr16/week-in-review/README.md

 ## Description

-_{These two webpages are from an index of what we have covered during our first week and a travel webpage that are constructed in HTML and CSS with elements pulled from a bootstrap CSS file. }_
+_These two webpages are from an index of what we have covered during our first week and a travel webpage that are constructed in HTML and CSS with elements pulled from a bootstrap CSS file._

 ## Setup/Installation Requirements